wiiudev/SDCafiine/README.md

-# SDCafiine (HBL version)
+﻿# SDCafiine (HBL version)

 ## What is SDCafiine
 SDCafiine is a Homebrew Application for the Nintendo Wii U, that can be loaded with the [homebrew launcher](https://github.com/dimok789/homebrew_launcher).
 The main feature of this application is the **on-the-fly replacing of files**, which can be used used to loaded modified content from external media (**SD/USB**).
 It hooks into the file system functions of the WiiU.
 Whenever a file is accessed, SDCafiine checks if a (modified) version of it present on the SD/US device, and redirect the file operations if needed.

 # Which games are supported
 In the past SDCafiine only supported games which already had access to the SD Card (for example Super Smash Bros. for Wii U), but **since version 1.4 all games are supported**.
 To achieve this, SDCafiine has a built-in a version of [mocha](https://github.com/dimok789/mocha), which is a Custom Firmware with [libiosuhax](https://github.com/dimok789/libiosuhax) support.
-This allows support for any FAT32 device via [libfat](https://github.com/aliaspider/libfat).
+This allows support for FAT32 devices via [libfat](https://github.com/aliaspider/libfat) and support for NTFS devices via [libntfs](https://github.com/Maschell/libntfs-wiiu).

 # Features
 - On the fly file **replacing of game files**.
 - Support for **replacing files from downloadable content**
 - **Built in libiosuhax support** via mocha
-- Supports loading files from **SD and USB** (FAT32)
+- Supports loading files from **SD and USB** (FAT32 and NTFS)
 - Support for **multiple modpacks** for as single game.

 ## How to use it